zhangbiaomath/zhangbiaomath.github.io/index.md

 - Arthur L.B.
 Yang and Philip B. Zhang, The Real-rootedness of Eulerian polynomials via the Hermite–Biehler Theorem.
 DMTCS Proceedings, FPSAC’15, 2015, 465-474.

-- M. H.Y.
-Xie and P. B. Zhang, Derivation of the Real-rootedness of Coordinate Polynomials from the Hermite-Biehler Theorem.
+- Matthew H.Y.
+Xie and Philip B. Zhang, Derivation of the Real-rootedness of Coordinate Polynomials from the Hermite-Biehler Theorem.
 Acta Math.
 Hungar.
 143(1)(2014), 185-191.